 Obstructing Governmental Administration

-Generally, If you impair or obstruct the administration of law or prevent a public servant (often a police officer) from performing his or her official duty and function, then you have committed this crime.
-However, the other crucial element is that this intentional obstruction be done through intimidation, interference, physical force or an independently unlawful act.
+Generally, if you impair or hinder the administration of law or prevent a public servant, often, but not necessarily, a police officer, from performing his or her official duty and job, then you are close to having violated NY Penal Law 195.05.
+Because obstruction can be accidental or even intentional without being nefarious, the other crucial element that is required by law is that your intentional obstruction be pursued and done through some manner of intimidation, interference, physical force or an independently unlawful act.

-An easy way to visualize a violation of Obstructing Governmental Administration while also contrasting it with Resisting Arrest is as follows:
+An easy way to visualize a violation of Obstructing Governmental Administration in the Second Degree, while also contrasting it with Resisting Arrest, is as follows:

 Call the New York criminal defense attorneys and former Manhattan prosecutors at (212) 312-7129 or contact us online today